 If you look at the HTML code of a web page the actual code for the meta data description (SEO Description) will look like:

-Some key points about meta tags, and SEO title and description:
+Some key points about meta tags, SEO titles and descriptions:

-- Clicks from a page showing up on a search engine results page (SERP) are measure by CTR or Click-Through-Rate.
+5. Clicks on a page in a search engine results page (SERP) are measure by CTR or Click-Through-Rate.

-- Create a unique Title and Description for each page.
-Very important.
-If multiple pages have the same meta title it’s very likely that Google will only rank one of the pages for the keywords in the title.
+7. Create a unique Title and Description for each page.
+If multiple pages have the same meta title Google will only rank one of the pages for the keywords in the title.

-- Keywords that are used for titles and within descriptions can also be used in alt tags for images.
+8. Keywords used for SEO Titles and within Meta Descriptions can also be used in alt tags for images.

 HTML Tag Lengths and Optimization